The Michael Teachings: Reception

 Nancy Piatkowski, writing in the Journal of American Folklore, reviewed the book The Channeling Zone: American Spirituality in an Anxious Age by Michael F. Brown.
-Nancy writes that "He uses as prime examples the Seth Material and Michael Teachings, which have been copyrighted and published. [...]
+Piatkowski writes that "He uses as prime examples the Seth Material and Michael Teachings, which have been copyrighted and published. [...]
 In The Channeling Zone, Michael Brown has provided us with a lively, easy to read, yet scholarly look into a spiritual movement whose critics see it as Satanic and evil but whose followers are among the best-educated people in the country.
 Those who seek the guidance of channels are those who have found dissatisfaction with organized religion yet feel the need for the spiritual in a complex and changing society."
 Nancy Piatkowski was the Archivist of the Episcopal Diocese of Western New York and Archive Coordinator of the Department of Anthropology, Buffalo State College.

-Mary Meeker Alber, in her Ph.D. dissertation, compared several different methods of conscious development that included: Sri Aurobindo's Integral Yoga, Tibetan Buddhism and reincarnation, as well as essence and personality systems, which include: the Fourth Way system (George Gurdjieff), the Arica School founded by Oscar Ichazo, the Michael system teachings and Personnessence™.
+Mary Meeker Alber, in her Ph.D. dissertation, compared several different methods of conscious development that included Sri Aurobindo's Integral Yoga, Tibetan Buddhism and reincarnation, as well as essence and personality systems, which include the Fourth Way system (George Gurdjieff), the Arica School founded by Oscar Ichazo, the Michael system teachings and Personnessence™.

-Dr. Alber commented on the similarities of the various Essence and Personality systems: "When I asked him [Dr. Jose Stevens] why the Michael teachings and Personessence™ were so strikingly similar to Fourth Way and Arica programs even though the founders claim to be uninformed by the other, he explained that their commonality reflects the underlying truths about consciousness and its development.." (p 166) ...
+Dr. Alber commented on the similarities of the various Essence and Personality systems: "When I asked him [Dr. Jose Stevens] why the Michael teachings and Personessence™ were so strikingly similar to Fourth Way and Arica programs even though the founders claim to be uninformed by the other, he explained that their commonality reflects the underlying truths about consciousness and its development" (p.
+166) ...
 "To test the appeal of the Michael system approach to self-understanding in my community, I developed and taught a workshop at a regional conference that I entitled The Keys to Self-Mastery in which I gave the revised I-MAP introductory presentation to a group of twenty individuals.
 I also invited José Stevens to conduct an introductory weekend workshop to a group of ten individuals in my community.
 From these experiences, I have direct awareness of the important insights that this system offers to individuals beyond the integral paradigm originally embodied by the IMAP.
-Years after these events, participants have expressed an enduring appreciation for the insights they gained about themselves and others, and ask when and how I intend to continue the work." (pp 373–374).
-She goes on to compare - in great detail - the Michael Teachings to aspects of the various systems that she reviewed.
-Dr. Alber is a graduate of Dartmouth College, B.A., Engineering Sciences and Economics, Wharton School of Business, MBA; MA, Anthropology, Human and Organizational Change; PhD Transformative Learning and Change.
-She is a Co-founder and Board President of Education Innovation Collaborative in Nevada.
+Years after these events, participants have expressed an enduring appreciation for the insights they gained about themselves and others, and ask when and how I intend to continue the work" (pp. 373–374).
+She goes on to compare – in great detail – the Michael Teachings to aspects of the various systems that she reviewed.
+Dr. Alber is a graduate of Dartmouth College, B.A., Engineering Sciences and Economics; of the Wharton School of Business, MBA, Multinational Management and Management Information Systems; and of the California Institute of Integral Studies, MA, Anthropology, Human and Organizational Change, PhD, Transformative Learning and Change.
+She is a Co-Founder and the Director of the Education Innovation Collaborative in Nevada.